mukuka-kapembwa/hazards-ar/README.txt

 Tested up to: Android 10.0
 License: Commercial.
 For personal use only.
 Not to give away or resell.

-A prototype handheld mobile augmented reality application to raise awareness ofphysical hazards in people's respective surroundings with augmented reality for the metaverse.
+A mobile augmented reality application to raise awareness of physical hazards with augmented reality.

 == Description ==